ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 Section 10.8 of [](#RFC7285) defines two categories of endpoint properties:
 `resource-specific` and `global`.
 Resource-specific property names are prefixed with the ID of the resource they depend upon, while global property names have no such prefix.
-The property map resources defined in this document do not distinguish between those two types of properties.
+Property Map and Filtered Property Map defined in this document do not distinguish between those two types of properties.
 Instead, if there is a dependency, it is indicated by the `uses` capability of a property map, and is shared by all properties and entity domains in that map.
 Accordingly, it is RECOMMENDED that resource-specific endpoint properties be deprecated, and no new resource-specific endpoint properties be defined.

 ## Impact on the `pid` Property

 Section 7.1.1 of [](#RFC7285) defines the resource-specific endpoint property name `pid`, whose value is the name of the PID containing that endpoint.
-For compatibility with legacy clients, an ALTO server which provides the `pid` property via the Endpoint Property Service MUST use that definition, and that syntax, in the EPS resource.
+For compatibility with legacy clients, an ALTO server which provides the `pid` property via the EPS MUST use that definition, and that syntax.

-However, when used with Property Maps, this document amends the definition of the `pid` property as follows.
+However, when used with Property Map, this document amends the definition of the `pid` property as follows.

 First, the name of the property is simply `pid`; the name is not prefixed with the resource ID of a network map.
-The `uses` capability of the property map resource indicates the associated network map.
-This implies that a property map can only return the `pid` property for one network map; if an ALTO server provides several network maps, it MUST provide a property map resource for each one.
+The `uses` capability of the Property Map indicates the associated network map.
+This implies that a property map can only return the `pid` property for one network map; if an ALTO server provides several network maps, it MUST provide a property map for each of the network maps.

 Second, a client MAY request the `pid` property for a block of addresses.
 An ALTO server determines the value of `pid` for an